 When Joseph awoke from sleep, he did as the angel of the Lord commanded him; he took her as his wife.

 The Gospel calls Joseph a just man.
-He was a poor, honest, hard-working, perhaps even a shy man, but one of deep interior life, giving him the freedom to put himself at the disposal of God’s plan for the childhood of Jesus.
-Joseph accepted the responsibility and the burden of family life, while renouncing the consolation of natural conjugal love because of his extraordinary vocation.
+He was honest and reliable, perhaps even a shy man, but deeply spiritual, able to put himself at God’s disposal for the rearing of Jesus.
+He accepted the responsibilities and burdens of family life, while renouncing the right of conjugal union because of his extraordinary vocation.
+“Do not be afraid to take Mary as your wife, for the child conceived in her is from the Holy Spirit.”